 Meta Ads vs Google Ads — Which One Should You Use?

-A practical comparison of Meta (Facebook + Instagram) advertising and Google Ads — formats, targeting, costs, measurement and how to pick the right platform for your business goals.
+A practical comparison of Meta (Facebook + Instagram) advertising and Google Ads — structure, targeting, costs, magnitude and how to pick the right podium for your business goals.

 Quick summary

-Both Meta Ads and Google Ads are powerful — but they excel at different stages of the marketing funnel.
-Use Google Ads when people are searching with intent (search, shopping).
-Use Meta Ads when you want attention, creative storytelling and precise audience targeting (social feed, discovery, reels).
+Both Meta Ads and Google Ads are powerful — but they excel at different phases of the marketing conduit.
+Use Google Ads when people are investigate with intent (search, shopping).
+Use Meta Ads when you want attention, inventive storytelling and eprecis audience targeting (social feed, discovery, reels).

 Platform overviews